Alaska foster care and adoption guidelines

 Orientation

 The orientation session runs 1.5 hours and presents an overview about the system and the process of foster care licensing and adopting a child from the foster care system.
-Sessions are offered monthly via Zoom and telephone, please refer to the Heart Gallery adoption orientation.
+Sessions are offered monthly via Zoom, please refer to the Permanency Orientation.

 If there isn't an orientation in your geographic area, you can contact the center at 800-478-7307 or 907-479-7307 to register for one of the three options below: